tilli-pro/careers/prisma/seed/job-designer.md

 - Collaborative and inclusive work environment.
 - Professional growth opportunities and support for ongoing learning.

-*We are an equal-opportunity employer and welcome applicants from all backgrounds.*
+*Tilli is an equal-opportunity employer.
+We currently only accept applicants only from within the United States.*

 ---